NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/overview.md

 Here let's take a look at a [`DiabaticModel`](@ref NonadiabaticModels.DiabaticModels.DiabaticModel) which is more appropriate for nonadiabatic dynamics.

+The [`DoubleWell`](@ref) is a two state, 1 dimensional model where each state is harmonic with linear coupling to the single degree of freedom.

 ```@example diabaticmodel
 using NonadiabaticModels